ryancaplette/group-video-chat/README.md

 * Make sure you are accepting your browsers request to allow the use of your video/audio devices

-* Some older devices and browsers may not work and some mobile devices may have security restrictions that prevent auto playing of streams without user gestures
+* Some older devices and browser's may not work and some mobile devices may have security restrictions that prevent auto playing of streams without user gestures